lychin24/Predicting-Recipe-Ratings/README.md

 | Macro Avg | 0.37 | 0.50 | 0.43 | 46289 |
 | Weighted Avg | 0.55 | 0.74 | 0.63 | 46289 |

 The baseline model achieved an F1-score of 0.85 and an accuracy of 74%.
-However, a closer look at the classification report reveals that the model performed poorly on the lower-rated class.
+However, the classification report shows that the model performed poorly on the lower-rated class.
 It achieved a recall of 0.00 and an F1-score of 0.00 for recipes with ratings below the threshold, while achieving a recall of 1.00 and an F1-score of 0.85 for highly rated recipes.
 This indicates that the model predicted nearly every recipe as highly rated, allowing it to achieve reasonable overall accuracy because the majority of recipes belong to that class.

 Although the baseline model performs well on the majority class, it fails to effectively distinguish between highly rated and lower-rated recipes.
-This suggests that the three baseline features alone do not provide enough information for the model to identify lower-rated recipes.
-To improve performance, I will include more features and some transformation to better capture characteristics that may influence recipe ratings.
+This suggests that the three baseline features don't provide enough information for the model to identify lower-rated recipes.

 ## Final Model